Artifacts in the Philippines: 17 Most Intense Archaeological Discoveries

 11. The “Death Blanket” of Banton, Romblon

-The Banton burial cloth, another National Cultural Treasure, is actually just a piece of the blanket used by Filipinos in the 13th to 14th centuries to wrap a corpse.
-It was found in the 1960s inside the Guyangan Cave in Banton, Romblon along with other artifacts such as Ming period blue and white ceramics.
+The Banton burial cloth, another National Cultural Treasure, is just a piece of the blanket used by Filipinos in the 13th to 14th centuries to wrap around a corpse.
+It was found in the 1960s inside the Guyangan Cave in Banton, Romblon, along with other artifacts such as Ming period blue and white ceramics.

-Also known as ikat, the piece of burial cloth is said to be the oldest existing cloth in the country and possibly the oldest warp ikat textile in Southeast Asia.
+Also known as ikat, the burial cloth is said to be the oldest existing cloth in the country and possibly the oldest warp ikat textile in Southeast Asia.

 12. The Limestone Tombs of Mt.
 Kamhantik

-From 2011 to 2012, National Museum archaeologists unearthed a total of 15 limestone tombs and other valuable artifacts in Mt.
+From 2011 to 2012, National Museum archaeologists unearthed 15 limestone tombs and other valuable artifacts in Mt.
 Kamhantik near Mulanay town in Quezon province.

-The archaeological site–which is part of a 280-hectare government-protected land–is believed to be the area where a 1,000-year-old village once stood.
+The archaeological site- part of a 280-hectare government-protected land- is believed to be where a 1,000-year-old village once stood.

-Unlike other archaeological sites previously explored in the country, this burial ground features limestone coffins–a first in the Philippines and a proof that our ancestors also used a more advanced burial ritual.
+Unlike other archaeological sites previously explored in the country, this burial ground features limestone coffins–a first in the Philippines and proof that our ancestors also used a more advanced burial ritual.

 Related: The Hanging Coffins of Sagada

 Aside from the limestone coffins, archaeologists also recovered earthen jars, metal objects, and skeletal remains of both humans and animals.
 Based on the carbon dating tests done on the human tooth found in one of the graves, the village existed approximately during the 10th to 14th centuries.

 The tombs in Mt.
-Kamhantik were similar to Egypt’s ancient sarcophagus but unlike the latter, the limestone coffins lack elaborate designs and mythological symbols.
+Kamhantik were similar to Egypt’s ancient sarcophagus, but unlike the latter, the limestone coffins lacked elaborate designs and mythological symbols.

 13. Batanes Castle

 In 1994, Dr. Eusebio Dizon, deputy director of the Archeology Division of the National Museum, went to Batanes with a team of experts for an extensive archaeological project.

 One of their surprising discoveries was a triangular-shaped hill at Savidug, a municipality in Sabtang.
-They learned that this was one of four high rocky formations locally known as ijang (also spelled as idjang).
+They learned this was one of four high rocky formations locally known as ijang (also spelled as idjang).